Life imprisonment in England and Wales: Whole life order

 In June 1997, the High Court had already stripped the home secretary of the power to decide on minimum terms for life-sentence prisoners who were convicted before the age of 18, following a legal challenge by solicitors acting for Robert Thompson and Jon Venables.
 The pair had been found guilty of murdering Merseyside toddler James Bulger in 1993, when they were 11 years old.
 The trial judge's initial recommendation was that they should not be considered for parole for at least eight years.
-The Lord Chief Justice later ruled that the pair should serve a minimum sentence of 10 years, but following a petition by The Sun newspaper, Home Secretary Michael Howard had ruled during 1994 that the pair should not be released until they had spent at least 15 years in custody.
+The Lord Chief Justice later ruled that the pair should serve a minimum sentence of 10 years, but in 1994, following a petition by The Sun newspaper, Home Secretary Michael Howard ruled that the pair should not be released until they had spent at least 15 years in custody.

-Many prisoners have also received minimum sentences that are expected to keep them imprisoned for most if not all of their remaining lives, such as child killers Roy Whiting and Ian Huntley, who were both convicted of child murder and received 40-year minimum terms, which mean that they cannot apply for parole until they are at least 82 and 68 respectively.
+Many prisoners have also received minimum sentences that are expected to keep them imprisoned for most if not all of their remaining lives, such as child killer Roy Whiting, who was convicted of child murder and received a 40-year minimum term, which means that he cannot apply for parole until he is at least 82.
 Whiting's trial judge had originally recommended that life should mean life and just before the High Court stripped politicians of their sentencing powers in November 2002, Home Secretary David Blunkett set Whiting's minimum term at 50 years, which was effectively a whole-life order as it meant that he could apply for parole only if he lived to be at least 92.
 Whiting lodged an appeal against this ruling to the High Court, and the order was reduced to a 40-year minimum term, meaning that Whiting could be considered for parole from 2041 and the age of 82.
-Huntley murdered two 10-year-old girls in August 2002, but by the time he was convicted 16 months later, the home secretary had been stripped of powers to set minimum terms for life sentence prisoners, and that decision was instead left to the High Court.
-His 40-year minimum sentence is set to keep him imprisoned until 2042 and the age of 68.
+Another child killer, Ian Huntley, murdered two 10-year-old girls in August 2002, but by the time he was convicted 16 months later, the home secretary had been stripped of powers to set minimum terms for life sentence prisoners, and that decision was instead left to the High Court.
+His 40-year minimum sentence would have kept him imprisoned until 2042 and the age of 68; however, Huntley died in 2026 after being attacked in prison.